 My neighbors to the left, however, are partially obscured.
 They’ve cleverly planted fast-growing trees, which, over the past eight years, have tripled in height, providing some measure of privacy.
 Like me, plenty of you call the suburbs home, with houses squeezed onto half-acre lots.
 But whether you live in a single-family home, a loft in the middle of the city, or an apartment building with a small balcony, there are plenty of ways to create privacy on your property; and you don’t have to live on five acres in the country to get the serenity you seek.

 Follow our tips for creating more peace and privacy in your backyard.

 Put ’Em in Pots

 You can plant bamboo or other ornamental trees or small shrubs in large glazed pots and place them strategically along the back deck.
-Sleek square planters like the Trex® Outdoor Furniture™ Cube Planters are a great containers for bamboos, and the clean, geometric design of the Pyramid Planter lends itself to ornamental grasses like switchgrass, Miscanthus, big bluestem, or ravenna grass.
+Sleek square planters are great containers for bamboos, and the clean, geometric design of the Pyramid Planter lends itself to ornamental grasses like switchgrass, Miscanthus, big bluestem, or Ravenna grass.

 Go with Fast-Growing

 Planting trees or hedges is probably the most obvious thing to do, and depending on the amount of backyard real estate you have, it may or may not be a viable solution.
 One of the most popular privacy trees is the Leyland Cypress.
 The hardy evergreen can grow up to 3 feet per year and reach a whopping 35 to 40 feet in height over its lifespan.

 Other fast-growing trees and shrubs we love (and also grow well in a wide swath of growing zones):